-Nearly 8,000 people have died horrible painful deaths in Haiti since a cholera epidemic swept the country two years ago.
+Nearly 8,000 people have died horrible painful deaths in Haiti since a cholera epidemic swept the country after the catastrophic January 2010 earthquake.

 Over half a million others have been infected and dozens are still dying every week.